Vessalia/Fizziks/README.md

 # Fizziks
 Fizziks is a real-time 2d rigid body physics engine written in C++.
 Designed for deterministic simulation, educational clarity, and easy integration into games and simulations.

+## Demo
+A demo of how to use this library can be found [here](https://github.com/Vessalia/PlayFizziks).

 ## Features
 - Broadphase and narrowphase collision detection
 - BVH acceleration structure for broadphase detection